 Intubation and Mechanical Ventilation in the ICU

-A ventilator is a machine used to help patients breathe with less effort until they are able to
+A ventilator is the machine used to help your

-breathe on their own.
-This machine is also called a vent or breathing machine.
-The patient is
+machine is also called a vent or breathing

 The ventilator is used to: